8 Winter Tips For Your French Bulldog

 When there is salt on the streets, your Frenchie can experience painful paws.
 Because of the snow, your Dog’s Paws can get little cracks. if there is salt on the street, this can cause irritation and a lot of pain.

-Painfull paws french bulldog
+painfull paws french bulldog

 That’s why it is important that you put vaseline on his paws before going on a walk.
 Are you going for a long walk?
 Then it’s better that you put vaseline between the paws at regular times. but do pay attention that you don’t put too much Vaseline because otherwise, the post will become soft, and this, in turn, can also cause irritation.